As a graduate of The Ohio State University, Bill Price returned to Columbus when he was hired at WBNS-10TV.

 Now Price is working at the place he says he's always wanted to be and is looking forward to making a difference in Columbus.

-Price is married and has a daughter.
-In my spare time, he enjoys kayaking, travel, and attending sporting events.
+Price has a daughter.
+He enjoys kayaking, travel, and attending sporting events.